-While on the road, it is a bit difficult to find a place to sleep. some areas are no go zones for strangers while other areas are just too noisy for a single mum since I have to ensure that we all have a peacefull night.
+While on the road, it is a bit difficult to find a place to sleep. some areas are no-go zones for strangers while other areas are just too noisy for a single mum since I have to ensure that we all have a peaceful night.

 As we looked for a convenient place to spend the night, we decided to pop into a restaurant since we were both too hungry.
-After the dinner, I remmember that that I had earlier spotted a little park a little park in a cove with a small pier.
+After the dinner, I remember that I had earlier spotted a little park a little park in a cove with a small pier.

 We arrived at the place at around 10:30 p.m.
-This was probably the most peaceful nights I had in our entire road trips.
+This was probably the most peaceful nights I had on our entire road trips.
 No noise from neighbors or from cocks.

-We woke up very relaxed and had the most stunning view across the waters.
+We woke up very relaxed and had the most stunning view of the waters.
 It was exactly what I needed.